Your Excellency Prime Minister Manmohan Singh

 And so I would conclude as I began, with a heartfelt salute to the partners who have worked with us in making this day possible – and to all who have cared so deeply about this project – and supported it so thoughtfully.

-You have helped to make the Humayun Tomb endeavor into a great gift to the people of this neighborhood, to the city of Delhi, to the people of India, and – indeed – the peoples of the world.
+You have helped to make the Humayun Tomb endeavour into a great gift to the people of this neighbourhood, to the city of Delhi, to the people of India, and – indeed – the peoples of the world.
 And you have validated the foundations on which many similar initiatives here in India, and elsewhere, can be built.